mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/release-notes/index.md

 ### New Features
 - Support for the automated provisioning of TLS artifacts to secure {{ model.techShortName }} communication.
 - Support for Kerberos and SSL authorization and authentication.
-- Support for `Zone` placement constraints in DC/OS 1.11 (beta versions of DC/OS 1.11 coming soon).
+- Support for `Zone` placement constraints in DC/OS 1.11.
 - Ability to pause a service pod for debugging and recovery purposes.

 ### Updates